pbelathur/setup-jde-using-chocolatey/README.md

 ***Chocolatey*** works with all the existing Windows software installation technologies, runtime binaries and zip archives.
 It supports unattended and scripted package management with automatic configuration of environment/PATH.

 In this article I am using _Chocolatey_ script to create a typical ***Java Developer Environment*** on a Windows machine.
-This script is recommended to be under version control and used to setup consistent developer environments for a team.
+These scripts are recommended to be under version control and used to setup consistent developer environments.

 ## Steps
 1. Open a Command window using the _Run As Administrator_ option and execute [setup-chocolatey.cmd](https://github.com/pbelathur/setup-jde-using-chocolatey/blob/master/setup-chocolatey.cmd).